scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/a-cdk-companion-for-the-rahul-nath-lambda-course/index.md

 dotnet test Lambda.sln
 ```

 Each Lambda function has projects for the handler code and unit tests.
 All CDK code for infrastructure resides in the corresponding `*Stack.cs` file.
-Here is an example IaC for a Lambda function triggered by SQS:
+Here is some example IaC for a Lambda function triggered by SQS:
 ```csharp
 public class LambdaTriggersStack : Stack
 {